nickroh/Alice-Interactive-fiction/Assets/Plugins/Ink/Readme.md

 This package provides tools to automate this process when a .ink file is edited.

 **Disabling auto-compilation**: You might want to have manual control over ink compilation.
-If this is the case, you can disable "Compile ink automatically" in the InkSettings file or delete the InkPostProcessor class.
+If this is the case, you can safely delete the InkPostProcessor class.

-**Manual compilation**: If you have disabled auto-compilation, you can manually compile ink using the **Assets > Recompile Ink** menu item, via the inspector of an ink file, or using the functions in the InkCompiler class.
+**Manual compilation**: If you have disabled auto-compilation, you can manually compile ink using the **Ink > Compile All** menu item, via the inspector of an ink file, or using the functions in the InkCompiler class.

-**Play mode delay**: By default, ink does not compile while in play mode.
-This can be disabled in the InkSettings file.

 ## Inspector Tools